Chanty

 Workload Reduction

-If an employee feels that no one could cover their work, they might feel pressure to be present all the time.
+If an employee feels that no one can cover their work, they might feel pressure to be present all the time.
 One way of dealing with this is to make sure the organization has enough staff to deal with the work.
+Also, train others to take on important tasks when someone is off.
+Teamwork and shared responsibilities can take a lot of pressure off your shoulders.
+A clear system of workload management helps to spread the workload evenly.

 Being an example